MohammadMaftoun/Deep-Learning-projects-using-Pytorch-lightning-and-Fastai/README.md

 # Deep-Learning-projects-using-Pytorch-lightning-and-Fastai
 ![Pyfst](https://miro.medium.com/v2/resize:fit:1400/1*xUKbaYzdWRbcrbtetRqoyg.png)

-PyTorch Lightning simplifies deep learning model training by offering a high-level interface, abstracting PyTorch training loop complexities.
+Deep learning constitutes a recent, modern technique for image processing and data analysis, with promising results and large potential.PyTorch Lightning simplifies deep learning model training by offering a high-level interface, abstracting PyTorch training loop complexities.
 Fastai, built on PyTorch, enhances accessibility with high-level APIs, emphasizing transfer learning and integrated data processing for achieving state-of-the-art results with minimal code.

 This repository contains deep learning projects such as computer vision, NLP, etc utilizing PyTorch Lightning and Fastai.
 These two libraries provide high-level abstractions and utilities to simplify the training and development of deep learning models.